 World Proposed Route

-America is now done and dusted and Europe underway, but the rest of the journey, though investigated, still hinges on ever shifting political climates and visa rules in various places.
+America, Europe and the Middle East are now done and dusted but the rest of the journey, though investigated, still hinges on ever shifting political climates and visa rules in various places.

 Visas can be tricky.
 The fact my passport and CV are still ripe with mentions of the Tex-Mex border, Lebanon, the Calais Jungle, Beijing and Serbia, and a few other teaching destinations, raised eyebrows when trying to secure my American visa.

 The route will at times be remote and challenging but all going well, doable.
 As explained, the plan is to walk at least 16,300 miles in total.
 Occasional flights/boats will have to be taken to cross oceans and to start new continents but the lion’s share will be walked unsupported, though friends and family will join for short stretches.
 I will have a GPS to monitor my position and supply updates via my website and social media, FB and Instagram (but not bloody Twitter).